 I saw the first Paddington movie and I really enjoyed it.
 With Paddington 2 I actually enjoyed it even more than the first movie.
 Normally sequels can be a bit of a letdown, often the 2nd film is just to capitalise on the first movie.
 This time around, I think Paddington 2 bucks the trend and is a wonderfully written and presented movie.

 From deepest darkest Peru, Paddington was left in Paddington station with a tag.
 “Look after this bear”.
 The Brown family took Paddington into their lives in a quiet sleepy street at Windsor Gardens.

 Hugh Bonneville and Sally Hawkins return in Paddington 2 and they are joined by a struggling actor who is on hard times, namely Hugh Grant.
 (I’m not slagging him, you need to see the movie to understand the Hugh Grant statement).

 Paddington makes a few unlikely friends in prison.
-His sweet ways means that he doesn’t understand why a mean chef can’t be his friend.
-Paddington confronts the terrifying chef Knuckles (played by Brendan Gleeson) and eventually they become befriended through the means of a errant marmalade sandwich.
+His sweet ways mean that he doesn’t understand why a nasty chef can’t be his friend.
+Paddington confronts the terrifying chef Knuckles (played by Brendan Gleeson) and eventually, they become befriended through the means of an errant marmalade sandwich.
 There is a lot of fun to be had with he convict Paddington and eventually he wants to get the book and prove his innocence.

 From here on, I’m not going to get into the nitty gritty of the plot as there is a lot of laughs and also some sad scenes for Paddington …. you may have a period of severe worry during this film, so mind the young ones at it.